aexol-studio/deenruv/docs/docs/guides/developer-guide/cli/index.md

 ![Add command](./add-command.webp)

 The CLI will guide you through the process of adding new functionality to your project.

 The `add` command is much more than a simple file generator.
 It is able to analyze your project source code to deeply understand and correctly update your project files.

 ## The Migrate Command

-The `migrate` command is used to generate and manage [database migrations](/guides/developer-guide/migrations) for your Vendure project.
+The `migrate` command is used to generate and manage [database migrations](/guides/developer-guide/migrations) for your Deenruv project.

 From your project's **root directory**, run: